mikidoodle/mikidoodle/README.md

 ### Hello! 👋
+Thank you for coming here!
+This is where I store and contribute to open-source projects!
 ![Banner](https://user-images.githubusercontent.com/91926675/158184031-a63ec970-e2c7-4c89-842c-62edd2fd1aee.png) <br>
-Thank you for coming here!
-This is my GitHub space where I store and contribute to open-source projects!

 # Stats
 I've got really bad GitHub stats, but I'm sharing them anyway so you can see my embarrasment.